Loading Events

 Natural History Hike

-Twenty- thousand years ago, during the late Pleistocene, megafauna like giant bears, saber-tooth cats, massive sloths, and monstrous mammoths roamed the forests of China Camp.
-We imagine what, say, a giant sloth, would have seen as it gazed eastward from a rocky perch on what is now the San Pedro hills.
-It would not have seen a sparkling bay, but rather a network of rolling valleys and deep river channels that eventually emptied out into the ocean, 20 miles west of where the golden gate is today.
-At the time, most of today’s ocean water was frozen into ice-age glaciers.
+Twenty-thousand years ago, during the late pleistocene, megafauna like giant bears, saber-tooth cats, massive sloths and monstrous mammoths roamed the forests of China Camp.
+We can only imagine what one of these animals would have seen as it gazed eastward from a rocky perch on what is now the San Pedro hills.
+Based on historic documentation, they would not have seen a sparkling bay, but rather a network of rolling valleys and deep river channels that eventually emptied into the ocean, 20 miles west of where the Golden Gate is today.
+At the time, sea level was much lower than today, as much ocean water was frozen into ice age glaciers.
 How and why were there so many drastic changes to the landscape since then?

 Date: Saturday, July 15